tools-for-fll/FLLScoringApp/README.md

 # Overview

-This project is a scoring application for the robot game of FIRST LEGO League (FLL).
+This project is a scoring application for the robot game of FIRST&reg;
+LEGO&reg; League (FLL).
 It is targeted at mobile devices, and is intended to be installed as a progressive web app (PWA).

 At startup, a list of FLL seasons that can be scored are shown: